 Enabler for next generation mobile video applications (Qi Wang)

-See slides
+See slides link ….

 Comments: - Why UDP based instead of TCP?
 Because of real-time requirement.
 Even when using TCP with a real time constraint, there will be packet loss. - Which kind of impairment was observed?
 For encoder comparison, the artefacts are subtle; here it was easier because of the packet loss.
 PSNR is measured with decoded sequence, not on original in order to exclude compression impact. - The main focus of the test bed is mobile video delivery. - How do you implement adaptivity over RTP although RTP does not give feedback?
 This work is not based on DASH.
 The bandwidth is adaptively limited in the core routers by dropping layers.
 Information for adaptation comes from monitoring equipment in the network.
 It is network based, not client initiated. - Experiments are prepared off line and stored.
 Every viewer gets to see the same distortions.